The 2017 Zebrafish Development and Genetics Course will be held Aug 4-19.

-Lectures and labs will introduce students to early development of the zebrafish and to methods for manipulating and studying gene function, including genetic and small molecule screening, mapping and cloning; mRNA overexpression and functional knockdown approaches; cell fate mapping; mounting and imaging of antibody and in situ samples for publication ready documentation.
+Lectures and labs will introduce students to early development of the zebrafish and to methods for manipulating and studying gene function, including genetic and small molecule screening, mapping and cloning; mRNA overexpression and functional knockdown approaches; genome editing techniques; cell fate mapping; in vivo biophysics; mounting and imaging of antibody and in situ samples for publication ready documentation.
 In addition, students will be introduced to techniques for labeling and visualizing individual cells, including photoconversion, cell transplantation/chimera analysis, and live cell imaging.
 They will also learn how to perform behavioral tests on live animals.
 Several informal ‘roundtable’ discussions will cover the design and execution of mutant screens/reverse genetics, transgenesis, zebrafish breeding and husbandry, as well as data management and figure construction.

 Each laboratory exercise will be under the supervision of a senior faculty member who will be assisted by one or two junior faculty members.
 Senior faculty will also give research lectures about their work and lead discussions about topics and concepts covered in the course.